vshulman25/drinksplease/README.md

 The “Drinks, Please” web application is an interactive tool for a user to research a drink based on their location.
 The featured drink is presented to the user with an image, ingredients list and a set of directions to make the drink.
 The result is randomized to a set of drinks that are classified as “cold weather”/warm drinks and “warm weather”/cold drinks.
 When the user inputs a city, an API call to openweathermap.org will determine the current temperature in Fahrenheit.
 If the temperature is < 50 degrees Fahrenheit, a warm drink is presented using a random value in a predetermined array and an API call is made to thecocktaildb to get the image, ingredients and instructions.
 If the temperature is > 50 degrees Fahrenheit, a cold drink is presented.
 The API call is randomized to return a drink that is NOT in the hot drinks array.
-If a user does not care for the featured drink, they can click a “Hit me again” button to be presented with a randomized drink from the drinks database
+If a user does not care for the featured drink, they can click a “Hit me again” button to be presented with a randomized drink from the drinks database.

 **Technologies Used: